+Solve vs resolve-what is the difference?
 The words solve and resolve have similar meanings, and many people struggle to determine the difference between them.
 Within the alternative dispute resolution world, these terms can be used interchangeably when talking about how a dispute ends; however, it brings up an interesting concept when evaluating how the difference between the words can influence how we talk about disputes.
 The similarity does not make the qualification necessary, but it can influence the way that we view dispute resolution.

-Further clarifying the use of the words can help in training and education around alternative dispute resolution, as well as encouraging parties to work with alternative dispute resolution to end their dispute.
+Further clarifying the use of the two words, can help in training and education around alternative dispute resolution, as well as encouraging parties to work with alternative dispute resolution to end their dispute.
 By finding a way to narrow the language that is used, we can increase understanding of the process and increase use.
 This article will define both terms and then will discuss how more specifically defining the terms can bring clarity to alternative dispute resolution and its process.

 Examples of things that can be solved include: